-This organization is not a “revival” nor a “reconstruction”, but rather a true revitalization and continuation of an unbroken line of tradition, flowing directly from the original Order of the “Knights Templar”.
+This historical institution is not a “revival” nor a “reconstruction”, but rather a full restoration and true revitalization of an unbroken line of tradition, flowing directly from the original Order of the “Knights Templar”.
 This is strengthened by bringing in the prior founding roots of the original Order, reconnecting it with the most ancient tradition that was the basis for its medieval reformation as guardians of the heritage of the Temple of Solomon.

 The Order of the Temple of Solomon is an autonomous group of traditional yet modern Knights, based upon the authentic historical missions, and the comprehensive body of collective ancient and medieval knowledge, of the original Order that emerged from under the Temple of Solomon in Jerusalem.

 The original Order gives due credit, with gratitude and appreciation, to authentic Freemasonry from the 15th century, and to many respectable Templar revival organizations of the 19th and 20th centuries, for their promotion and popularization of the ideals of 12th century Templarism.
 Such institutions continue to play an important role of inspiring and stimulating public interest in the values and traditions of chivalry, and areas of “lost” history which are of great relevance and significance to the modern world.

 Charles G. Addison, The History of the Knights Templar, 1842, pp.4-5, citing a Vatican document by Pope Urban IV (Jacques Pantaleon), the Patriarch of Jerusalem, as “Pantaleon, lib. iii. p.
 82.”